liboaloud/The-Beacon-Formula-Calculator/README.md

 Abdelrahman Abdelnasser Ahmed Rabie
 (Libo - Aloud)

-- Creator of The Beacon Theorem
+- Creator of The Beacon Theorem.
-- Programmer of The Beacon Formula Calculator
+- Programmer of The Beacon Formula Calculator.